funilrys/PyFunceble/docs/usage/from-a-terminal.rst

         --directory-structure
                                 Generate the directory and files that are needed and which does not exist in the current directory.
-        -ex, --execution      Switch the dafault value of the execution time showing.
+        -ex, --execution      Switch the default value of the execution time showing.
 Installed value: False
         -f FILE, --file FILE  Read the given file and test all domains inside it.
 If a URL is given we download and test the content of the